Pecan Pie Upside Down Cake

 • It’s best to slowly ladle the cake batter over the pecan topping, making sure that it’s level and even, especially around the edges!

-• This cake needs to be baked in an 8-inch round by 3-inch tall cake pan, as it does rise quite a bit while baking.
-Place a sheet pan underneath the cake pan in the oven, just to be sure that, if any cooks over the pan, it doesn’t go into your oven!
+• This cake needs to be baked in an 9-inch round by 3-inch tall cake pan, as it does rise quite a bit while baking.
+Place a sheet pan underneath the cake pan in the oven just to be sure that if any cooks over the pan, it doesn’t go into your oven!

 • Sometimes with this cake, it can be difficult to tell when it’s done by using a cake-tester or toothpick.
 If you have an instant read thermometer, it’s best to use that!
-The internal temperature pf the cake should read 200℉ when fully baked.
+The internal temperature of the cake should read 200℉-210℉ when fully baked.

 • If any of the pecan topping sticks after you turn the cake out, no worries!
 Simply spoon it out and place it back onto the cake.
-Just be very careful, as it will be hot!
+Just be very careful.
+It will be hot!

 Nutrition